-Motorists

-- Be careful about cyclists give them half car space. - Don't force past cyclists, dip your headlights for oncoming cyclists. - .
-Stop for pedestrians at pedestrian crossings. - Reduce your speed when entering school zones and stop if signalled by school patrols. - · Give way for all emergency services to pass.
+Motorists Be careful about cyclists give them half car space.
+Don't force past cyclists, dip your headlights for oncoming cyclists.
+Stop for pedestrians at pedestrian crossings.
+Reduce your speed when entering school zones and stop if signalled by school patrols.
+Give way for all emergency services to pass.
+Always wear a safety helmet and high visibility jackets.
+Signal properly.
+Stop for pedestrians at pedestrian crossings and if signalled by school patrols.
+Do not enter roads that are prohibited for cyclists.
+Pedestrians Cross at pedestrian crossings only.
+Cross quickly when crossing.
+Wear visible clothes at night.